autorope/donkeydocs/docs/guide/build_hardware.md

 ![adapter](../assets/Jetson_Adapter.jpg)

-Plug in the Servo driver the same as the Raspberry Pi, just keep in mind that the Jetson pinout is reversed and that the Sombrero is not supported.
+Plug in the Servo driver the same as the Raspberry Pi.
+Note that the Sombrero is not supported.

 ![Jetson Servo](../assets/Servo_Wiring.png)